samyukti/sankhya/README.md

 ## Usage

-Sankhya add a 'to_words' method to Integer and Float classes.
+Sankhya adds a couple of methods to Integer and Float classes.

+### to_words

     10101101.to_words    # "one crore, one lakh, one thousand, one hundred and one" 0.to_words           # "zero"